sdownin/bayes-game/README.md

-The CSR - CSR Link in Platform Competition
+Bayesian voting with the wallet
 ======

-*Learning Policy-Market Fit Through Dynamic Bayesian Games*
+*Strategic response to responsible consumption signals under network externalities*

 Dowing, S., and Kang, J.S.
-(2016)
+(2017)

-This mini-repo contains code for the manuscript to be submitted to Management Science.
+This repo contains code for simulations in the manuscript to be submitted to *Management Science*.